-ANNEX 3.1

-INFORMATION AND DOCUMENTS REQUIRED FOR AUTHORISATION AND COMMENCEMENT OF BUSINESS
+ANNEX 3.1 INFORMATION AND DOCUMENTS REQUIRED FOR AUTHORISATION

-These authorisation and commencement of business requirements set out below apply to all types of securities business and the application of each requirement will differ depending on the nature, scope and complexity of the business.
-Applicants whom the type of their activities will be limited to managing investments, arranging or advising will be excluded from submitting the information and documents stated in the paragraphs (8) and (11) of the information and documents required for authorisation set out in this Annex, and the information and documents stated in sub-paragraphs (1), (3), (4), and (5) of paragraph (1) and paragraphs (2), (3) and (4) of the information and documents required for the commencement of business set out in this Annex.
+These authorisation requirements set out below apply to all types of securities business and the application of each requirement will differ depending on the nature, scope and complexity of the business.
+Applicants whom the type of their activities will be limited to managing investments, arranging or advising will be excluded from submitting the information and documents stated in the paragraph (10) of the information and documents required for authorisation set out in this Annex.